neurofractal/OPM-oxford/tutorials/04_source_recon.md

 #### Here we use MNE's LCMV beamformer with 5% regularisation and covariance across all trials and times.

-#### Occasionally MNE estimates the rank incorrectly in OPM-MEG data due to multiple 'cliffs'.
-In these cases I use the code below to adjust the rank downwards.
+#### Occasionally MNE estimates the rank incorrectly in OPM-MEG data due to *multiple* sudden drops or 'cliffs' in the graph below.
+In these cases I use the code below to adjust the rank manually.

 ```python